12. Charts

 )

-This chart should look identical to when you created the y axis in the simpler way, but it opens up new options!
-Now we can instruct Altair to sort the y axis by the x axis values.
+This chart should look identical to our previous attempt when we created the y-axis the simpler way, but it opens up new options!
+Now we can instruct Altair to sort the y-axis by the x-axis values.

 alt.Chart(merged_list).mark_bar().encode(